 |

-You really should - the sewers are a tiny bit malodorous but it’s one of the best history lessons about the developing Paris.
+You really should - the sewers are a tiny bit malodorous but it is one of the best history lessons about the development of Paris.
 The Paris sewers have been a tourist attraction since the mid 1800s when tours were first offered - people walked, were taken in carts and even floated through on boats!

-The system grew like topsy over a millenia always lagging behind population growth.
-It is now a giant network containing water pipes (drinking and non drinking), compressed air, control and fibre optic cables and lots more.
+The system grew like topsy over more than two millenia always lagging behind population growth.
+It is now a giant network containing waterpipes (drinking and non-drinking), compressed air, control and fibre optic cables and lots more.

 Over time the sewers have provided fertile material for a number of writers - think Victor Hugo, Les Miserables and Fathom of the Opera.
 All based on knowledge of the actual sewers.

-Going way back to the earliest days of Paris, in C1st BC the Parisii (a Gallic people) lived on an island in the Seine - Ile de la Cite - and spread up the slopes of St Geneviève’s hill; the right bank was uninhabited marsh land.
-At that time and for centuries, people drew their water from the Seine and waste water was released into the surrounding fields or on its the streets to find its way back to the river.
+Going way back to the earliest days of Paris, in C1 BC the Parisii (a Gallic people) lived on an island in the Seine - Ile de la Cite - and spread up the slopes of St Geneviève’s hill.
+The right bank was uninhabited marshland.
+At that time and for centuries, people drew their water from the Seine and wastewater was released into the surrounding fields or on to the streets to find its way back to the river.

-Today Paris’s 2000 odd Km sewer system is evidently the only one of its kind in the world.
-Seems like it’s working pretty well, apart from the occasional unpleasant choking cloud of leaking sewer pipes! and while many of its wonderful water fountains still exist, one is still reluctant to drink the water!!
+Today Paris’s 2000-odd Km sewer system is evidently the only one of its kind in the world.
+Seems like it is working pretty well, apart from the occasional unpleasant choking cloud of leaking sewer pipes!
+And while many of its wonderful water fountains still exist, one is still reluctant to drink the water!!

 |